Sutherland Shire currently has two formal sister city relationships:

 Information on council's sister city relationship with Lakewood City, Colorado, USA

 Sutherland Shire has student exchange opportunities with two sister cities.
-Host families for 2014 are currently sought.
+Host families for 2015 are currently sought for Lakewood, Colorado, USA.

 There are two informal relationships: Sutherland Shire in Scotland, UK; and Bangor in Wales, UK.